- Things to Know

 Complications of dyshidrotic eczema (pompholyx) include secondary bacterial infection of the blisters, which may result in cellulitis, lymphangitis, and septicemia (rare).

-Degenerative nail changes may occur such as transverse ridging, thickening, discoloration, and pitting.
+Degenerative nail changes may occur such as

 If large blisters develop on the hands, patients may not be able to work or perform other daily activities.

 In severe cases, dyshidrotic eczema can become debilitating.

 For the most part, it's not possible to prevent dyshidrotic eczema (pompholyx).
 If there are known triggers, avoid them.
 Consistent and proper skin care with moisturizing may help keep skin healthy and minimize flares.

 Consultation with an allergist may be helpful if triggers are due to allergies to nickel, cobalt, or chromium salts.